 Effective planning for the sustainable development of the UK's mineral resources requires a wide range of up–to–date and impartial information.
 The web–based Geographical Information System (GIS), Minerals online GIS, provides access to a range of minerals–related information and allows it to be related to other forms of land–use.
 It can be used to identify areas where mineral extraction may conflict with other land–use and conservation interests.
-Minerals Information Online covers all the regions of England, the Central Belt of Scotland and, by 2010, Wales.
+Minerals Information Online covers all the regions of England, the Central Belt of Scotland and Wales.

 Aims and Limitations

 The purpose of this GIS is to show:

 - Mineral resources, which may be of current or potential economic interest;

 - Land where minerals are, or have been, licensed for extraction (mineral planning permissions).